react4j/react4j/README.md

   - renderAsChildren (React16?)
   - renderAsList (React16?)
   - renderAsArray (React16?)
+  - Perhaps we go down the same path as Elemental uses for unions?
 * Overload React dom factory methods so can accept arrays
 * Figure out a way to define dom factories in java that are optimized away in production such that `DOM.h1().className('foo').tabIndex(3).children("Hello",DOM.span().className('red').children('World'))` compiles to `React.createElement('h1', {className: 'foo', tabIndex:3},["Hello",React.createElement('span',{className: 'red'},['World'])])`
    Maybe judicious use of `@ForceInline`? `.children` or `.build` closing the element.
 Perhaps these element factories can be built by looking at html spec and auto-generating?
+Probably get away from writing build at end by overloading methods
 * Add invariant checks to make sure people are doing the right thing when interacting with react.
   (i.e. Make sure call setState in correct places setInitialState only in constructor etc.)
 * Incorporate lifecycle documentation ala https://hackernoon.com/reactjs-component-lifecycle-methods-a-deep-dive-38275d9d13c0
   directly into javadocs or project docs.
+* setState(null) should be a noop in both react16 and react15